 WHERE IN THE WORLD?

 Fair trade is an alternative approach to conventional trade and is based on a partnership between producers and consumers.

 Fair trade terms provide farmers and artisans with a better set of trading standards that allow them the opportunity to improve their lives and plan for their future.
 Fair trade offers consumers a powerful way to reduce poverty through their every day shopping.

-Fair trade focuses on particular on commodities or products that are typically exported from developing countries including coffee, tea, chocolate, bananas and handicrafts.
+Fair trade focuses on particular on commodities or products that are typically exported from developing countries including coffee and tea, chocolate, jewelry and beautiful handmade crafts.
 World trade practices that currently exist promote the unequal distribution of wealth between nations.
 Buying products from producers in developing countries at a fair price is a more efficient way of promoting sustainable development than traditional charity and aid.

 Principles of Fair Trade include: